gfxfundamentals/webgl-fundamentals/webgl/lessons/webgl-image-processing-continued.md

 This article is a continuation of <a href="webgl-image-processing.html">WebGL Image Processing</a>.
 If you haven't read that I suggest <a href="webgl-image-processing.html">you start there</a>.

-The next most obvious question for image processing is how do apply multiple effects?
+The next most obvious question for image processing is how to apply multiple effects?
 <!--more-->
 Well, you could try to generate shaders on the fly.
 Provide a UI that lets the user select the effects he wants to use then generate a shader that does all of the effects.
 That might not always be possible though that technique is often used to <a href="http://www.youtube.com/watch?v=cQUn0Zeh-0Q">create effects for real time graphics</a>.